How much is your car worth?

 The C-HR has a much larger cargo volume with its rear seat up than the 500X with its rear seat up (19 vs. 12.2 cubic feet).
 The C-HR has a much larger cargo volume with its rear seat folded than the 500X with its rear seat folded (36.4 vs. 32.1 cubic feet).

 The C-HR’s front and rear power windows all open or close with one touch of the switches, making it more convenient at drive-up windows and toll booths, or when talking with someone outside of the car.
 The 500X’s rear power window switches have to be held the entire time to close them fully.

 If the windows are left open on the C-HR the driver can close them all at the outside door handle.
 On a hot day the driver can lower the windows at the outside door handle or from a distance using the keyless remote.
-(This window function must be activated by your Toyota service department.)
+(Your Toyota service department must activate this window function.)
 The driver of the 500X can only operate the windows from inside the vehicle, with the ignition on.

 The C-HR has a standard locking fuel door with a remote release located convenient to the driver.
 A locking fuel door helps prevent vandalism, such as sugar in the tank and fuel theft.
 The 500X doesn’t offer a locking fuel door.

 The C-HR has a standard automatic headlight on/off feature.
 When the ignition is on, the headlights automatically turn on at dusk and off after dawn.
 The 500X only offers an automatic headlight on/off feature as an extra cost option.